Dream-Orbit/flutter_scriptel_easy_script/README.md

-# easyscript
+# scriptouch_easyscript

-Flutter wrapper for Scriptel Easyscript Integration (https://scriptel.com/developers/easyscript/).
+Unofficial Flutter wrapper for Scriptel ScripTouch Easyscript Integration (https://scriptel.com/developers/easyscript/).

 ## SignaturePreview Widget

-To integrate the easyscript signature capturing capability, you need to add the `SignaturePreview` widget to your Widget tree.
+To integrate the # scriptouch_easyscript signature capturing capability, you need to add the `SignaturePreview` widget to your Widget tree.
 The `SignaturePreview` widget is a customizable signature pad integration library for capturing signatures in a Flutter application.